 (Pocket-lint) - There's always a bit of a learning curve when it comes to mastering new apps and WhatsApp is no different.
-It's wickedly popular (it recently hit two billion users) and extremely easy to get started using right away, but it does have a few quirks that aren't immediately obvious at first.
+It's wickedly popular and extremely easy to get started using right away, but it does have a few quirks that aren't immediately obvious at first.
 There are also a few hidden features that aren't the simplest to enable.

 If you're already familiar with the basics, then check out our guide to the secret WhatsApp tips and tricks you might not know about.

 We've gone over everything you could possibly want to know about WhatsApp to get started right here.